larsencyber/larsencyber.github.io/content/docs/enpt/_index.md

 ### Objective
 The ultimate goal is to compromise the organisation's external perimeter by gainining unauthorised remote access to information systems.

-Unauthorised access to "systems" in this context, is including but not limited to the following:
+Unauthorised access to "systems" in this context, is including but not limited to:
 * Office 365 applications such as Outlook, SharePoint or Teams.
 * Virtual Desktop Infrastructure (VDI) via RDP, RDWeb, VPN, Citrix, or others.
 * Customer Relationship Management (CRM) systems such as Salesforce.